sroussey/ellmers/docs/developers/02_architecture.md

 Queues can have limiters, like only running one task at a time, or based on rate limits.

 - **RateLimiter**: The RateLimiter is a simple rate limiter that can be used to limit the number of tasks that are run in a certain time period.
-If an task using an API errors out, the rate limiter can use details of error response to determine how long to wait before trying again.
+If a task using an API errors out, the rate limiter can use details of error response to determine how long to wait before trying again.
 There are several different rate limiter implementations, including:
   - **SqliteRateLimiter**: The SqliteRateLimiter is a rate limiter that is stored in a Sqlite database.
   - **PostgresRateLimiter**: The PostgresRateLimiter is a rate limiter that is stored in a Postgres database.
   - **InMemoryRateLimiter**: The InMemoryRateLimiter is a rate limiter that is stored in memory.